Widening access to Medicine at Manchester

 A widening access talk in a lecture theatre.

-Year 12 MAP Masterclass Conference
+Year 12 MAP MMIs Preparation Day

 The Manchester Access Programme (MAP) is the University's award-winning widening participation scheme for local Year 12 students in Greater Manchester.